13 Watermelon Recipes for Summer

 Sometimes, keeping it simple it the best recipe.
 The next time you fire up the grill, throw some wedges of watermelon on.

 When you grill watermelon, the heat will enhance the sweetness and add just a touch of smoky flavor.

 Watermelon Recipe Tips

-Don’t throw out that rind!
+1. Don’t throw out the rind

 You can even stock up on perfect, fresh watermelons at the peak of the season and freeze them so you can enjoy that summery flavor in smoothies all winter long.

-In the morning rinse your seeds with fresh water and repeat rinsing every 12 hours.
+In the morning, rinse your seeds with fresh water and repeat rinsing every 12 hours.
 You’ll begin to see your seeds sprout around day two.
 You can continue sprouting 2–4 days if you wish.